slaveofgod/sog-validator/doc/validators/Range.md

 let _validator = new RangeValidator({
     'min': new Date(2015, 0, 1, 0, 0, 0, 0),
     'max': new Date(2017, 0, 1, 0, 0, 0, 0),
-    'minMessage': 'Your min error message',
-    'maxMessage': 'Your max error message',
-    'invalidMessage': 'Your invalid message'
+    'minMessage': 'This value should be {{ limit }} or more.', 'maxMessage': 'This value should be {{ limit }} or less.', 'invalidMessage': 'This value should be a valid number.'
 });

-let data = 'Some data ...'; // Example: new Date(2016, 0, 1, 0, 0, 0, 0)
+let data = new Date(2016, 0, 1, 0, 0, 0, 0);

 _validator.validate(data);